pweerd/bigfile/help.md

-﻿# BigFile (V1.0.2022.0526)
+# BigFile (V1.0.2022.0621)

 BigFile is meant as a viewer for large files on Windows.
 Like 'less' on Unix systems.
+Typical used as a viewer for:

+- very large logfiles
+- very large json dumps
+- very large xml-dums
+- etc

+NB: If the interface shows a big yellow exclamation mark, you probably miss the Bitmanager Core Components.
+Bigfile will work, but much slower.
+The core components can be downloaded from (https://bitmanager.nl/distrib).

 The following provides a brief help guide for the core operations of BigFile.

 ## History